Deepfake video: It takes AI to beat AI

 For its part, Gartner believes this could be the future for the world of journalism, predicting that by 2023, as much as 30 percent of world news and video content will be authenticated as real by blockchain-countering deepfake technology.1 Cryptographic links to validated and invalidated videos could be stored in the blockchain and be made readily available to any authorized person needing to refer to them.

-“A layered security approach requires identifying blacklisting of ‘bad’ videos through advanced and AI detection models as well as whitelisting, known as ‘good’ videos, whose provenance can be tracked and traced through immutable blockchain ledgers,” says Gartner’s Litan.
-“Whitelisting is always a more effective security measure than blacklisting.
-But for practical reasons (it would be extremely difficult to whitelist all good video content), we need a combination of both.”
+“A layered security approach requires identifying [exclusion] of ‘bad’ videos through advanced and AI detection models as well as [identifying ‘good’ videos], whose provenance can be tracked and traced through immutable blockchain ledgers,” says Gartner’s Litan. “[Identifying ‘good’ videos’] is always a more effective security measure than [excluding ‘bad’ videos].
+But for practical reasons, we need a combination of both.”

 The technology for detecting and authenticating deepfake videos will continue to develop, driven by the motivations of the private sector as well as the national security concerns of government.
 Today, however, there aren’t many viable solutions for slowing the rise of this content.
 So, for the time being, experts advise viewers to always assume that if something looks, sounds, and feels unreliable, it probably is.